DanielJohnston/techtest-euler-22/README.md

 - [x] Alphabetise a list of names
 - [x] Work out a name_place_score for a name in an ordered list
 - [x] Calculate a list_score for a list of alphabetised names
-- [ ] Read the names file into a list
+- [x] Read a names file into a list
+- [ ] Application code that opens names.txt and returns list_score
 - [ ] Refactoring - does diffing or similar help on iterative name_score for similar names?
 - [ ] Refactoring - does memory usage need consideration for in-memory storage of intermediate states?
 - [ ] (Handle non-alphabetic characters appropriately) - the given text file is all upper case alphabetic